The Dutch Colonial Environmental History Network

 Please note that the list is preliminary.
 Not all members have (yet) acknowledged their commitment to this network.

-UU | Copernicus Institute of Sustainable Development
+Utrecht University (UU) | Copernicus Institute of Sustainable Development

 • Linu Danielkutty.
 PhD on Colonial Footprint

 • Brian Dermody.
-Complex systems
+Complex systems, sustainable food.

 • Kees Klein Goldewijk.
 HYDE historical land use reconstructions